-Norway profile
+Norway profile - Timeline

 Norway resumes commercial whaling despite international moratorium.

-1994 - Norwegians again reject membership of the European Union in a referendum, by a margin of about 5%.
+1994 - Norwegians reject membership of the European Union in a referendum for a second time, by a margin of about 5%.

 2000 - Norway begins mediation between the government of Sri Lanka and Tamil separatists.